stoic-analytics/hok-big-data-processing-2026-2027-pt/README.md

 ## Option A – GitHub Codespaces (recommended, nothing to install)
 1. Sign in to github.com (a free account is enough).
+2. On this repository: **Fork → Create fork**.
+Your own copy keeps your work.
-2. On this repository: **Code → Codespaces → Create codespace on main**.
+3. On **your fork**: **Code → Codespaces → Create codespace on main**.
-3. Wait ~3 minutes for the first build.
+4. Wait ~3 minutes for the first build.
 VS Code opens in your browser.
    (Optional: open it in your local VS Code via the "Codespaces" extension.)
-4. In the terminal: `python get_data.py --months 6`
+5. In the terminal: `python get_data.py --months 6`

 💡 Stop your codespace when you are done (github.com/codespaces → ⋯ → Stop),
 otherwise it keeps using your free monthly hours.